 The MSMP program is a 30 credit hour program that can be completed in as little as 9 months or as long as 2.5 years.
 (Students must receive permission from their Academic Advisor and the MS in Medical Physiology Administration Committee in order to complete the program in 9 months.)
-The program consists of 18 credit hours of required courses in Physiology and Biophysics and 12 credit hours of electives.
+The program consists of 20 credit hours of required courses in Physiology and Biophysics and 10 credit hours of electives.

-Required core physiology courses:

-Year One, Fall

-PHOL 481 Medical Physiology I (6 cr)

-PHOL 483 Translational Physiology I (2 cr)

-PHOL 498-A Departmental Seminar (1 cr)

-Year One, Spring
+Required core physiology courses: Year One, Fall PHOL 481 Medical Physiology I (6 cr) PHOL 483 Translational Physiology I (3 cr) PHOL 498-C Departmental Seminar (1 cr) Year One, Spring

-PHOL 482 Medical Physiology II (6 cr)

-PHOL 484 Translational Physiology II (2 cr)

-PHOL 498-B Departmental Seminar (1 cr)
+PHOL 482 Medical Physiology II (6 cr) PHOL 484 Translational Physiology II (3 cr) PHOL 498-D Departmental Seminar (1 cr)

-Students are required to complete 12 credit hours of electives at the 400 level or above.
+Students are required to complete at least 10 credit hours of electives at the 400 level or above.
 These elective courses can be taken in any department of the university.
 Up to a total of 6 credit hours may be taken at other institutions with the approval of the student's Academic Advisor and the CWRU School of Graduate Studies.
-These 12 hours can be taken in specific Areas of Concentration as noted previously.
+These 10 hours can be taken in specific Areas of Concentration.

 Students are required to take and pass the National Board of Medical Examiner's Shelf-Exam in Physiology and Neurophysiology in May of their first year of study.
-If a student does not pass the exam on their first attempt, they have one more opportunity during the summer immediately after the exam to retake and pass it at their own expense (currently \$53 for both exams).
+If a student does not pass the exam on their first attempt, they have one more opportunity during the summer immediately after the exam to retake and pass it at their own expense (currently \$55 for both exams).

-MS in Medical Physiology students are assigned an Academic Advisor at the time of matriculation.
+MS in Medical Physiology students are assigned an MSMP Faculty Advisor at the time of matriculation.
 They should consult their advisor about the timing of their program and selection of elective courses.
-A Career Advisor is also assigned to each student to help them determine the best path to achieve their career goals.
-Peer Advisors from the second year MS in Medical Physiology class will also be provided to each student.
+Faculty advisor will also help students determine the best path to achieve their career goals.
+Peer Advisors from the second year MS in Medical Physiology class will also be assigned to each student during orientation.